 “We have not given up in our pursuit to find the suspect(s) involved in this appalling tragedy,” said Investigative Services Bureau Assistant Chief Bryson Ponce.
 “What keeps us going and what has given us hope is that, even though it’s 10 years later, there are evolving scientific methods that are being undertaken to potentially help discover the killer(s).
 We believe this case is solvable and that we may be closer to finding out who might have played a part in her untimely death.”

-Jackson was born and raised in Riverside, Calif., and had been living on Kauai for 10 years.
+Jackson had been missing since June 23, 2010.
 She was a secretary in the Hawaii State Teachers Association’s Kauai office.
 Colleagues contacted police when she failed to show up for work.

 Police say her car was found parked in the driveway of her Kapahi home with her purse and cell phone inside.
 Her killer was never identified and no arrest was made.